CodeFluent vs Sourcery

 How much does it cost?

-It offers a free plan and paid subscriptions.
+Sourcery offers a free plan with basic features; advanced features require paid subscriptions.

 Does it have a free plan?